- The necessary car washing tools

 See how it works

-We all would love a sparkling clean car all the time like spotless, right?
-However, our vehicle can be one of the hardest things to keep clean.
-We need to wash our car on a daily basis, which is why learning how to properly wash a car at home can make it easier to prevent minor wear and tear and maintain the car’s market value.
+We all would love a sparkling, clean car all the time; however, unfortunately, your vehicle can be one of the hardest things to keep clean.
+You need to wash your car regularly, which is why learning how to properly wash a car at home can make it easier to prevent minor wear and tear, maintaining your car’s value.

-Most people are worried about getting their car damage in an automated car wash.
+Many people are worried about the damage an automated car wash can cause.
 This can also be a very expensive option for regular washing.
 The alternative is handling the task yourself!

 Read on for our tips on how to keep your car looking better for longer thanks to the right cleaning technique, tools, do’s and don’ts and of course, elbow grease.